maxdata/basic-components/docs/content/docs/utilities.md

 Basic Components includes a `setup_component_catalog()` helper function to include all components in subdirectories.

 Each component is assumed to be packaged in a subdirectory within the `components` root directory.
-Components are under the `components/ui` top level directory.
+Components are placed under the
+`components/ui` top level directory.

 ```bash